dmingolla/cognit-optimizer/README.md

 2. Fetches each device's application requirements from OpenNebula using the app_req_id
 3. Filters feasible clusters based on device constraints (flavour, confidentiality, providers, geolocation)
 4. Runs MILP optimization to find optimal cluster assignments that minimize energy/carbon
+5. Scales clusters in parallel based on optimizer output via cluster scaling endpoints
-5. Updates the cluster_id in the database for devices that should be reassigned
+6. Updates the cluster_id in the database for devices assigned to successfully scaled clusters

 ## Database Integration